143 Research Institutions jobs in South Africa

 Other

-- Demonstrated success in the writing and preparation of manuscripts, presentations, reports, briefs, and scientific abstracts and manuscripts for peer-reviewed journals.
+- Demonstrated success in writing and preparing manuscripts, presentations, reports, briefs, and scientific abstracts, and manuscripts for peer-reviewed journals

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority